A translation of Thomas Aquinas on I Corinthians 14:18 — 22 from the Latin into contemporary English.

 - The Aquinas text quotes I Corinthians 14:22 as “prophetiae datae sunt” but this does not exist in our Vulgate.

-- Douay Rheims has it as “Son of man, I have made thee a watchman…” It is translated from speculatorem.
+- The Douay Rheims English translation of the Vulgate has it as “Son of man, I have made thee a watchman…” The Latin keyword is speculatorem.
 Roman generals had speculatores as special bodyguards, adjutants and messengers.
 In this context Aquinas was promoting the idea that the prophet was a special messenger from God for the Church body.